nabanitagupta/R_analysis/README.md

 # •	Think critically about what metrics you would think would be of interest to a consumer (cost, fuel efficiency, color options, etc.).
 # •	Determine what question we would ask, what the null and alternative hypothesis would be to answer that question, and what statistical # test could be used to test this hypothesis.
 # •	Knowing what test should be used, what data should be collected?

+Two foremost parameters come to mind regarding cars are horsepower along with mpg.
+Hence, it will be good to include horsepower data from other competitor cars and multiple datapoints for the MechaCar’s horsepower and run a statistical analysis.
+The hypothesis to test would be:
+Ho: There is no statistical difference between horsepower of MechaCar and the competitor car.
+Ha: There is statistical difference between horsepower of MechaCar and the competitor car.
+We can use one-sample t-test, where the population data will be all datapoints including competitor data and data from MechaCar.
+Again, we will need to include horsepower data from other competitor cars and multiple datapoints for the MechaCar’s horsepower for the above mentioned analysis.